 Australia’s downstream petroleum industry is continuing its evolution into a complex commercial environment that combines sophisticated multinationals, emerging national fuel businesses and local goods and service providers.
 For many years, the downstream petroleum industry largely shunned the use of formal legal agreements – a hand shake, a pat on the back and good faith were enough to get the job done.
 New players and greater risks have resulted in legal contracts becoming common place for most, if not all, transactions.
 However, these contracts have been introduced in a patchwork manner and have often been borrowed and butchered from other industries, which has resulted in many existing contracts being unclear, unenforceable and hopelessly imbalanced.

 In this new series, Moulis Legal will look at the legal agreements used every day in Australia’s downstream petroleum industry to identify key risks and pitfalls in preparing and signing these agreements.
-In this first newsletter, Moulis Legal senior lawyer Lauren Gray and lawyer Alexandra Geelan examine petroleum carrier agreements and the allocation of risk and liability.
+In this first newsletter, Moulis Legal lawyer Alexandra Geelan examines petroleum carrier agreements and the allocation of risk and liability.